microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 When this package is registered for a user the `<PackageDependency>` element will be resolved to a (specific) Framework package.
 That Framework package will be 'pinned' for the user as long as this Main package is registered for the user.
 Deployment will not remove the Framework because it now sees a dependency needing it.

-A future version of Windows may be more savvy to Dynamic Dependencies and not require this 'helper' Main package to prevent unintended premature removal of a Framework package.
+A future version of Windows should be more savvy to Dynamic Dependencies and not require this 'helper' Main package to prevent unintended premature removal of a Framework package.
 Until then, this is the recommended technique for install-time pinning.

 ## 3.4.
 Runtime 'Pinning' aka Prevent Update While In-Use